PoisotLab/ms_networkary_classifiers/README.md

 random forest model is an interesting instance here: it produces the network that looks the most like the original dataset, despite having a very low PR-AUC, suggesting it hits high recall at the cost of low precision.
-Although the ensemble was about to reach a very high PR-AUC (and a very high ROC-AUC), this did not necessarilly translate into more accurate reconstructions of the structure of the network.
+Although the ensemble was able to reach a very high PR-AUC (and a very high ROC-AUC), this did not necessarily translate into more accurate reconstructions of the structure of the network.
 This result bears elaborating.
 Measures of model performance capture how much of the interactions and non-interactions are correctly identified.
 As long as these predictions are not perfect, some